hqtc123/resume/README.md

 my resume written by latex,

-hope to bring me a good job
+hope to bring me a good fortune